-II.A.4.a).(6) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core)

-Background and Intent: This includes providing information in the form and format requested by the ACGME and obtaining requisite sign-off by the DIO.

-II.A.4.a).(7) provide a learning and working environment in which residents have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core)

-II.A.4.a).(8) ensure the program's compliance with the Sponsoring renew the appointment of a resident: (Core)

-Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, or not to promote or

-Background and Intent: A program does not operate independently of its Sponsoring Institution.
-It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and residents.

-II.A.4.a).(9) ensure the program's compliance with the Sponsoring and non-discrimination; (Core)

-Institution's policies and procedures on employment

-II.A.4.a).(9).(a) Residents must not be required to sign a noncompetition guarantee or restrictive covenant.

-II.A.4.a).(10) document verification of education for all residents within 30 days of completion of or departure from the program; and, (Core)

-II.A.4.a).(11) provide verification of an individual resident's education upon the resident's request, within 30 days;

-and (Core)
+ludes providing information in the form and format otaining requisite sign-off by the DIO. provide a learning and working environment in which residents have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; ^(Core) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, or not to promote or renew the appointment of a resident; ^(Core) am does not operate independently of its Sponsoring e program director will be aware of the Sponsoring lures, and will ensure they are followed by the embers, support personnel, and residents. ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; ^(Core) Residents must not be required to sign a non- competition guarantee or restrictive covenant. document verification of education for all residents within 30 days of completion of or departure from the program; and, ^(Core) provide verification of an individual resident's education upon the resident's request, within 30 days; and ^(Core)